zieglerh/workshop-keeper/replit.md

 ## Overview

-WorkshopTracker is a professional inventory management system designed for workshops with German language interface.
+WorkshopTracker is a professional inventory management system designed for workshops with English language interface.
 It provides comprehensive tools for managing tools, equipment, categories, user access, and tracking borrowing/sales activities.
 The application features username/password authentication with admin approval for new registrations, replacing the previous OAuth system.
 The application follows a full-stack architecture with a React frontend, Express.js backend, and PostgreSQL database using Drizzle ORM.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+UI Language: English interface preferred - all UI elements should be in English.
 Image handling: Manual code adjustments preferred - no automatic image logic changes.

 ## System Architecture